-- 4. The ITSP is currently the largest funding programme under the ITF.
+4. The ITSP is currently the largest funding programme under the ITF.
 It aims to support applied R&D projects undertaken by local research institutions.
-At present, these institutions include - (a) local universities engaged in R&D on technology and designated as local public research institutions; - (b) five R&D Centres set up by the Government, namely the Hong Kong Automotive Parts and Accessory Systems R&D Centre, the Hong Kong R&D Centre for Information and Communications Technologies under the Hong Kong Applied Science and Technology Research Institute, the Hong Kong Research Institute of Textiles and Apparel, the Hong Kong R&D Centre for Logistics and Supply Chain Management Enabling Technologies, and the Nano and Advanced Materials Institute; and - (c) other designated local public research institutions, including the Hong Kong Productivity Council (HKPC), the Vocational Training Council (VTC), the Clothing Industry Training Authority (CITA) and the Hong Kong Institute of Biotechnology (HKIB).
+At present, these institutions include -

+- (a) local universities engaged in R&D on technology and designated as local public research institutions; - (b) five R&D Centres set up by the Government, namely the Hong Kong Automotive Parts and Accessory Systems R&D Centre, the Hong Kong Applied Science and Technology Research Institute (designated as the R&D Centre for Information and Communications Technologies), the Hong Kong Research Institute of Textiles and Apparel, the Logistics and Supply Chain MultiTech R&D Centre, and the Nano and Advanced Materials Institute; and - (c) other designated local public research institutions, including selffinancing degree-awarding institutions registered under the Post-Secondary Colleges Ordinance (Cap.
+320), the Hong Kong Productivity Council (HKPC), the Vocational Training Council (VTC), the Clothing Industry Training Authority (CITA) and the Hong Kong Institute of Biotechnology (HKIB).